China Faces a Retirement and Pension Crisis

 But China has recently run into a problem—a contradiction, to be exact.

 Back in 2013, policymakers first proposed raising the retirement age “in progressive steps,” but details were never published.
-In 2019, the State Council—China’s cabinet—cut pension overall contributions by employers from 20 percent to 16 percent while decreasing payouts related to workplace injuries and unemployment.
-2020, the pandemic year, introduced temporary exemptions or reductions in social security contributions.
+In 2019, the State Council—China’s cabinet—cut pension overall contributions by employers to 16 percent from 20 percent while decreasing payouts related to workplace injuries and unemployment.
+The COVID-19 pandemic year, 2020, introduced temporary exemptions or reductions in social security contributions.

 Lightening the financial tax on businesses while simultaneously reducing benefits has been part of local governments’ toolkit to support growth and appease small and medium-sized businesses facing a slowing economy.

-In 2020, in the CCP’s “Five-Year Plan,” it reiterated delaying the national retirement age, though again without a concrete plan.
+In 2020, in the CCP’s “Five-Year Plan,” it reiterated delaying the national retirement age, although again without a concrete plan.

 Later, in 2022, Beijing introduced new reforms to pool regional and provincial pension funds to transfer funds from regions with a surplus to regions with deficits.

-These half-measures and slow rollout of concrete plans over more than a decade reflect the CCP’s concerns over social stability amidst declining economic growth prospects.
+These half-measures and slow rollout of concrete plans over more than a decade reflect the CCP’s concerns over social stability amid declining economic growth prospects.
 The fundamental problems, however, remain unsolved.

 Impacts on the Young and the Old

-China has reached a point today where it can no longer kick the can down the proverbial road.
-The Plenum minutes along with officially sanctioned new reports and commentary suggest reforms are near.
+China has reached a point today at which it can no longer kick the can down the road.
+The Plenum minutes, along with officially sanctioned new reports and commentary, suggest reforms are near.

 The older population faces significant challenges.
 In addition to the pension scare, other nest eggs are also in jeopardy.
 China’s real estate crash, which began in 2021 and still lingers, has depleted billions of dollars from the coffers of middle-class families.